WorldWalker42/Transmogrification-Lite/Extension Resources/1. Appearance-Only Support/README.md

 I've made a simple mod that just adds a few pieces of equipment with built-in appearance transmogrification support if you want to look at a complete example.
 The .pak and all project files for this example are available above.

-An important thing to note: If you release an update to this mod that changes equipment that already has support (or if you add support for more equipment in the update), some of these changes might not apply to transmogrifications unless the player starts a new game OR you update the INIT section in a special way.
-For more information about this, see the [Updating the Mod](https://github.com/WorldWalker42/Transmogrification-Lite/tree/main/Extension%20Resources#updating-the-mod) section in another part of this guide.
+Although most of the section on [updating transmogrification mods](https://github.com/WorldWalker42/Transmogrification-Lite/tree/main/Extension%20Resources#updating-the-mod) isn't necessary for appearance-only support, it's still worth reading if you ever want to add support for more equipment in an update.

 ### Automating This Process

-To make creating extensions easier, I wrote a Python script that can do everything we've covered so far automatically.
+To make this process easier, I wrote a Python script that can do everything we've covered so far automatically.
 It's available [in this GitHub repository](https://github.com/WorldWalker42/Transmogrification-Lite/blob/main/Extension%20Resources/script.py).

 DISCLAIMER: I've found the script to be very helpful, but I DO NOT make any promises that it is perfect.
 Also, it was not written with any particular elegance or efficiency in mind - it's just something I threw together to help me, and I'm sharing it as-is.
 I do not plan to provide detailed support or troubleshooting for it.